aragon/hack/docs/os-building.md

 title: Developing with aragonOS
 ---

-AragonOS enables apps to be upgradeable and share a generic governance interface.
+aragonOS enables apps to be upgradeable and share a generic governance interface.
 To use it to its full potential, however, the following instructions need to be followed.

 ## The AragonApp contract